tdopierre/thesis-presentation/README.md

 <span class="citation" citation-ref="tfidf"></span>
 ```

 If the `citation-ref` is unmatched, it will display as `[??]`.
 You can also cite multiple references at once using multiple values in `citation-ref` separated by commas.
+You can **hover** the reference to have a quick look at the details.

 This script also creates dynamic values for both `Table` and `Figure`.
 When you add a figure / table to your presentation, simply name it using the following piece of html:
 ```html